isaacTadela/mkdocs-material/docs/GIT/GIT.md

 ## vs code shortcut

-keyboard shortcut for Git Sync - git.sync by default there is none so you need to add it
+keyboard shortcut for Git Sync, by default there is none so you need to add it

+git.sync  - Ctrl + Shift + Enter
-git.push
+git.push    - ??

+git.undoCommit - Ctrl + Shift + PageDown